TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 2.5.9 =
+* Stopped showing links sets as private by default
+* Added option to show links even if they are hidden (false by default)

 = 2.5.8 =
 * Modified search and pagination features to work with Permalinks config set to Default